black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 You also want a deleted task to be removed from local storage.
 For this, you don't need the removeItem() or clear() methods.
 Since you already use splice() to remove the deleted task from taskData, all you need to do now is save taskData to local storage again.

 Use setItem() to save the taskData array again.
 Pass in data as the key and ensure that taskData is stringified before saving.

+# Step 63
+If you add, update, or remove a task, it should reflect in the UI.
+However, that's not happening now because you have yet to retrieve the tasks.
+To do this, you need to modify your initial taskData to be an empty array.

+Set taskData to the retrieval of data from local storage or an empty array.
+Make sure you parse the data coming with JSON.parse() because you saved it as a string.